Classical simulation of quantum circuits by half Gauss sums: Hardness results and complexity dichotomy theorems

 \section{Hardness results and complexity dichotomy theorems}

-In this section, we show that extending the definition of the (polynomial) Gauss sum in various ways leads to intractable exponential sums.
+In this section, we show that extending the class of periodic quadratic half Gauss sums in various ways leads to intractable exponential sums.
 See Table \ref{tab:classification} for a summary of our results.